benjaminwesson-okta/api/docs/getting_started/design_principles.md

 The `apiversion` is is currently v1.

-*Note: All API access is over HTTPS*
+> All API requests must use HTTPS scheme

 ## Media Types